Article Summary

 - Dictionary attack: It uses a long list of passwords to guess the actual password.
 The program runs until either the passwords match or the list is exhausted.

-Network users often use easy to remember passwords for login and authentication.
-While these passwords might qualify as strong according to the set of password strength standards set by a company, they are easy to crack, and therefore a major threat to an organization.
+Network users often use easy-to-remember passwords for login and authentication.
+While these passwords might qualify as strong according to a company’s password strength standards, they are easy to crack and, therefore, a major threat to an organization.

-System administrators and Penetration Testers use Password cracking to find out users who might be using weak passwords, and remedy the situation.
+System administrators and pentesters use Password cracking to identify users who might be using weak passwords and remedy the situation.

 Ethical hacking

-Ethical hacking is the authorized emulation of a hack to find out security vulnerabilities in a network, a website, or an application.
-Ethical hackers, also known as White Hats, are security experts who use their skills to gain access to a system and discover the vulnerabilities and the risk associated with them.
+Ethical hacking is the authorized emulation of a hack to discover security vulnerabilities in a network, a website, or an application.
+Ethical hackers, also known as White Hats, are security experts who use their skills to gain access to a system and discover the vulnerabilities and risks associated with them.

 - It has to be a legal procedure.